MrGreensWorkshop/RasPiPicoSDK_PicoDRO/README.md

 ### Compilation

-1. Make sure you are using the [Pico SDK's develop branch](https://github.com/raspberrypi/pico-sdk/tree/develop).
+1. Please make sure you are using the [Pico SDK v1.5.0](https://github.com/raspberrypi/pico-sdk/releases/tag/1.5.0) or later, because the implementations described below are necessary.
     - **Disabling DTR check for USB CDC**, As we are going to use TouchDro App, we need to disable the DTR check for the USB CDC connection.
-Related [PR](https://github.com/raspberrypi/pico-sdk/pull/932) is already merged into develop branch.
     - **Setting as self-powered USB device**, Since the circuit is designed as a self-powered USB device, to tell the USB host that we are not draining power from it, we need to set the attribute called bmAttributes in the USB configuration descriptor.
-Related [PR](https://github.com/raspberrypi/pico-sdk/pull/1105) is already merged into develop branch.
 1. Open the project in VS Code because it adds SDK to the environment string.
 (Check the [.vscode/settings.json](https://github.com/MrGreensWorkshop/RasPiPicoSDK_PicoDRO/blob/main/.vscode/settings.json) file for details.)
     - Or add PICO_SDK_PATH to your environment string.
 1. Compile using build.sh